00:18 How to create a database

 07:23 How to move and lock the toolbars

-When you launch doogiePIM for the first time, you will be presented with a Home Page with some introduction text.
+When you launch doogiePIM, you will be presented with a Home Page with some introduction text.
 Around this page you will notice the Main Menu, Main Toolbar on the top, and the Main Section Toolbar on the left.

 The main toolbar on the left can be moved to the bottom or the right-hand side as desired.
 (Right click the menu and choose 'dock to' position)